Buedenbender/datscience/README.md

 This is a small statistics / datascience utility package.
 Some functions were not written directly by myself.
-E.g. the pretty_scree function was developed in a blogg post by John Sakaluk
-and just wrapped and expanded by me.
-Functions not developed by me are allways cited and referenced in the documentation of
-the function (see the man dir, or ? e.g. ?corstars).
+E.g. the pretty_scree function was developed in a blogg post by John Sakaluk and just wrapped into a function and briefly expanded by me.
+Functions that are not developed by me are always cited and referenced in the documentation of the function (see the man dir, or ? e.g. ?corstars).

 ## List of Functions available in datscience Package